Why does your dog or cat need a 15 digit microchip to travel internationally?

 In the United States, we don’t require pet identification to travel from one state to another.
 When you move from one country to another, each country requires specific paperwork and identification for entry and exit.

-To make things even more complicated, the majority of microchips in the US use a 9 or 10 digit code, while overseas, the standard is a 15 digit code.
+To make things even more complicated, many microchips in the US use a 9 or 10 digit code, while overseas, the standard is a 15 digit code.
 Many scanners used internationally cannot read the 9 or 10 digit codes; they can only read the 15 digit code.

 So, even though your dog or cat has a microchip, if the microchip scanner used by local officials cannot read your pet’s microchip ID, your pet will not be allowed to enter the country.